 Music is a powerful teaching tool because it involves the entire person: body and mind, sense and soul.
 In this video, Kyla encourages teachers to harness the pedagogical power of singing by making it a central part of their curriculum and classroom culture.
 As students sing Bible verses, math facts, or the countries of Western Europe, they internalize knowledge in their bodies as well as their minds—which is not only more effective but also more fun!

-For the sheet music and audio recordings mentioned in the video, see the series below:
+For the sheet music and audio recordings mentioned in the video, see this series:

 And singing doesn’t need to be just a boring exercise.
 It can be something they can make up.
 It can be something they can do, not just in singing time or in music class; it can be done in history class.
 It could be done in math class, if necessary, or when you’re walking down the hall.